craigruks/craigruks.com/README.md

 ### Installation
 - Install ruby + rbenv, then `bundle install`
 - Install nvm, then follow directions in gruntfile.js
+- I recommend copying the contents of `.bashrc` into your actual bash profile, running to get into this env

 ### Usage
 - `grunt build` to build production HTML file